RhetTbull/osxphotos/README.md

 ## What is osxphotos?

-OSXPhotos provides the ability to interact with and query Apple's Photos app library database on MacOS.
-Using this module you can query the Photos database for information about the photos stored in a Photos library--for example, file name, file path, and metadata such as keywords/tags, persons/faces, albums, etc.
+OSXPhotos provides the ability to interact with and query Apple's Photos.app library database on MacOS.
+Using this module you can query the Photos database for information about the photos stored in a Photos library on your Mac--for example, file name, file path, and metadata such as keywords/tags, persons/faces, albums, etc.

 NOTE: OSXPhotos currently only supports image files -- e.g. it does not handle movies.